zby/LLMEasyTools/README.md

 One of the key advantages of LLMToolBox is its non-intrusive design.
-It doesn't take over the interaction with the OpenAI client, making it easier for developers to debug their code.
+It doesn't take over the interaction with the OpenAI client, making it easier for developers to debug their code and optimize the communication with the LLM.

 By integrating Pydantic, LLMToolBox ensures robust data validation and schema generation.

 ## Features

 - **Schema Generation**: Effortlessly create JSON schemas for tools using Pydantic models.
+- **Structured Data from LLM**
 - **Function Name Mapping**: Flexibly map JSON schema names to Python code.
 - **Dispatching Function Calls**: Directly invoke functions based on LLM response structures.
 - **Stateful Tools**: You can register methods bound to an object to have stateful tools.
 See examples/stateful_search.py
-- **No Patching!**: It is some 200 lines of straightforward code.
-No singletons or other globals for now, but maybe I'll add one in the future for some syntactic sugar.
+- **No Patching!**: No globals, some 200 lines of straightforward object oriented code.

 ## Installation